 According to the Oxford Dictionary, a pigeonhole is:

 A category, typically an overly restrictive one, to which someone or something is assigned.

 And the problem with that is that once you’re in there, you can’t get out again.

 What are Pigeonholes?

 Pigeonholes are small nesting boxes found in dovecotes, and dovecotes are chicken coops for pigeons (or doves).
-Pigeons were originally cliff dwellers who like solid ground underneath them and seemingly fight a bit so the holes may have come about as a way to protect the eggs.
+Pigeons were originally cliff dwellers (edit: the source website has been deleted) who like solid ground underneath them and seemingly fight a bit so the holes may have come about as a way to protect the eggs.
 You won’t see dovecotes much today because pigeons aren’t intensively farmed for food (or eggs).
 The aristocracy who were once the only ones permitted to breed them probably eat chicken instead.

 The Problem for Those in the Pigeonholes